Saichandu19/BANK-LOAN-REPORT-ANALYSIS-DASHBOARD-USING-TABLEAU/README.md

 # BANK LOAN REPORT ANALYSIS USING TABLEAU

-"In this project, I developed a comprehensive Bank Loan Report using Tableau Public, structured across three distinct dashboards—Summary, Overview, and Details.
+In this project, I developed a comprehensive Bank Loan Report using Tableau Public, structured across three distinct dashboards—Summary, Overview, and Details.
 Each dashboard serves a specific purpose in analyzing and visualizing key loan-related metrics, enabling data-driven decision-making and performance monitoring.
 ## Summary Dashboard

 **Purpose:**